Luming-L/Project/macs2.md

 Output the fragment length _d_: 254.
 > you have a better estimation on fragment length, you can simply skip this step.
 # Step 3: Extend ChIP sample to get ChIP coverage track
-Extend each read towards downstream direction with 254 bps。 Generate a pileup track in BEDGRAPH format for ChIP sample.
+Extend each read towards downstream direction with 254 bps (--extsize 254) Generate a pileup track in BEDGRAPH format for ChIP sample.

 For ChIP-Seq data, we extend reads in 5' to 3' direction by the fragment length estimated, which is the default behavior of _pileup_ function.